visionmedia/expressjs.com/it/advanced/developing-template-engines.md

 title: Sviluppo dei motori di template per Express
 menu: advanced
 lang: it
+description: Learn how to develop custom template engines for Express.js using app.engine(), with examples on creating and integrating your own template rendering logic.
 ---

 # Sviluppo dei motori di template per Express